zhangxijing97/DSC381ProbabilityandSimulation-BasedInference/README.md

 - H0 : Null hypothesis.
 Reminding students that they can save money for later purchases will not have any impact on students’ spending decisions.
 - HA : Alternative hypothesis.
 Reminding students that they can save money for later purchases will reduce the chance they will continue with a purchase.

+We can construct a point estimate for this difference as (T for treatment and C for control): pˆT −pˆC =34/75−19/75=0.453−0.253=0.200

 ## Confidence Interval

 1. In Statistic, parameters of the population are often estimated based on the sample